SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *She won't have the feelings of the one you lost.*

-Taking off at a full gallop, Sunset literally runs from her problems, trying to make it there as fast as possible.
+Taking off at a full gallop, Sunset runs from her problems, trying to make it there as fast as possible.
 Tears overtake her vision as her hood flies back in the wind.
-This barely affects her since she knows the way by heart at this point.
+This barely affects her since she knows the way by heart.

 *I loved her so much.*